Arizona

 Arizona RCRA Hazardous Waste Reporting

 In Arizona, hazardous waste reporting under the Resource Conservation and Recovery Act (RCRA) is managed by the Arizona Department of Environmental Quality (ADEQ).
 This federal program, enforced at the state level, ensures the proper tracking, management, and disposal of hazardous waste from its generation to its final treatment or disposal.
 Facilities in Arizona that generate hazardous waste are required to comply with both federal and state-specific RCRA regulations, including reporting requirements.
 The goal of ADEQ’s hazardous waste management is to provide transparency and accountability while protecting Arizona’s public and environmental health.
-Compliance with RCRA at the federal and state levels in AZ contributes to the safe management of hazardous wastes, reducing risks to communities and ecosystems
+Compliance with RCRA at the federal and state levels in Arizona contributes to the safe management of hazardous wastes, reducing risks to communities and ecosystems

-Understanding Arizona Hazardous Waste/ RCRA Reporting Requirements
+Understanding Arizona Hazardous Waste / RCRA Reporting Requirements

 Who Needs to Report?